naanmohammed/ES6-awesome-books/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Live Demo
-A live demo of this project is coming soon at :
+A live demo of this project will soon be available on netlify.

 <!-- GETTING STARTED -->